Home Nursing Care Plan Diarrhea Nursing Care Plan 2024 Updates

 Administer intravenous fluids and electrolytes, as prescribed.
 The peritoneum reacts to irritation and infection by producing large amounts of intestinal fluid, pulling fluid from the vascular space, and possibly reducing the circulating blood volume, resulting in dehydration and relative electrolyte imbalances.
 IV fluids are mostly indicated as rehydration therapy for severe dehydration, with intravenous lactated Ringer solution or normal saline.

-Avoid the administration of anti-motility agents as much as possible.
+Avoid the administration of anti-motility agents as prescribed.
 Antimotility agents are not indicated for infectious diarrhea, except for refractory cases of Cryptosporidium infection.

 Nursing Diagnosis